 |Translators for English language||2|

-Only 7 out of 12 asylum officers were in charge of the asylum procedure and for deciding on applications for international protection in 2021.
-Two asylum officers were on a maternity leave, while two other officers were not active in RSDP.
-All of them have at least 5 years of experience.
-In March 2022, two asylum officers left the Asylum Office, leaving this body with only 5 operational officers.
+Only 4 out of 7 asylum officers were in charge of the asylum procedure and deciding on applications for international protection in 2022.
+In March 2022, two asylum officers left the Asylum Office, leaving this body with only 5 operational officers, while another asylum officer as well as the Head of the CoI Department shifted to another MoI Unit.

-Asylum officers are in charge of organizing of lodging of asylum applications in person, asylum hearings and rendering decisions in the first instance.
-In the decision-making process, they are assisted by the CoI Department, which provides information on specific issues which were raised during the asylum hearing.
+Asylum officers are in charge of facilitating the lodging of asylum applications in person, asylum hearings and rendering decisions at first instance.
+In the decision-making process, they are assisted by the CoI Department, which provides information on specific issues in countries of origin and third countries which were raised during the asylum hearing.
 The Head of the Asylum Office must further confirm the decision of asylum officers.

 There were several changes in the office in the past few years.
-In September 2020, the Head of the Asylum Office was transferred to another position, and the new Head, without any prior experience was appointed.
-Moreover, the Deputy of the Head of the Asylum Office was transferred to another Department of the MoI.
-In December 2020, the newly appointed Head of the Asylum Office was transferred again, leaving the Country-of-Origin Information Officer as an acting Head and an acting Deputy of the Head of the Asylum Office.
-At the beginning of 2021, the former Head of the Asylum Office was reinstated, which was a positive development given the person’s experience in the asylum field.
+In September 2020, the Head of the Asylum Office was transferred to another position, and a new Head, without any prior experience was appointed.
+Moreover, the Deputy Head of the Asylum Office was transferred to another Department of the MoI.
+In December 2020, the newly appointed Head of the Asylum Office was transferred again, leaving the Country-of-Origin Information Officer as acting Head and acting Deputy Head of the Asylum Office.
+At the beginning of 2021, the former Head of the Asylum Office was reinstated (removed in September 2022), which was a positive development given the person’s experience in the asylum field and her status was confirmed in December 2022.
+Still, the Deputy was not appointed until the conclusion of this Report.

 The specialisation and knowledge of the 9-member Asylum Commission can still be considered inadequate for their role, since none of the current members has a strong background in refugee and international human rights law.
-The fact that not a single applicant was granted asylum in 2021 by the Asylum Commission confirms this statement.
-In history of Serbian asylum procedure, since 2008, this body rendered only 3 decisions granting asylum to 4 persons.
-In its 2021 Concluding Observations, the UN Committee against Torture (CAT) recommended that Serbia should abolish Asylum Commission and introduce judicial review by the Administrative Court at the second instance.
+The fact that not a single applicant was granted asylum in 2022 by the Asylum Commission confirms this statement.
+In the history of the Serbian asylum procedure, since 2008, this body has rendered only 3 decisions granting asylum to 4 persons.
+In its 2021 Concluding Observations, the UN Committee against Torture (CAT) recommended that Serbia abolish the Asylum Commission and introduce a judicial review by the Administrative Court at the second instance.

 At the request of UNHCR, the competent authorities shall provide: